Pocket-Plane-Group/Keto/keto/KetoReadme.txt

 INTRODUCING KETO

-Keto is a new NPC add-on for Baldur's Gate 2.
+Keto is an NPC add-on for Baldur's Gate 2.
 A travelling storyteller, Keto has seen the front door of just about every dungeon in Amn, and seen the inside of even more taverns.
 An energetic young woman who has a love/hate relationship with adventuring (she loves adventure but hates the inevitable peril), Keto